This is simply an introduction to some of the degree requirements at Bates. For complete requirements, see the college catalog.

 Bachelor of Science or Bachelor of Arts

-Bates College participates in the Advanced Placement Program of the College Entrance Examination Board.
-Please see the enclosed memorandum in the “Learning” section of this packet regarding AP credit policy and procedures.
+Bates College participates in the Advanced Placement Program of the College Entrance Examination Board and also awards credit for some results of the International Baccalaureate and A-Level examinations.